myszak18/Variant_filter/README.md

 b) Double allele issue: if there is both single nucleotide variant and indel present in one position, after using vcfbreakmulti the line with single nucleotide variant may look like this:
 chr1 8789695 .
 AC AT.
-Such cases must be fixed (the script to do so is in preparation) like this:
+Such cases must be fixed like this:
 chr1 8789696 .
 C  T.

 c) Insertion and deletion format.